daos-stack/daos/docs/admin/pool_operations.md

 * The engine rank of the affected targets.
 * The target indices of the targets to be reintegrated on that rank (optional).

-When rebuild is triggered it will list the operations and their related targets by their rank ID and target index.
+When rebuild is triggered it will list the operations and their related engines/targets by their engine rank ID and target index.

 ```
 Target (rank 5 idx 0) is down.